danield95/Siamese-Networks/2.Training_Siamese_Networks/README.md

 Figure above shows the training history over the course of 10 epochs.
 The model appears fairly stable, and given that our validation loss is lower than our training loss, it appears that I could further improve accuracy by incresing the number of epochs.

-Examining the output directory, there a directory named siamese_model:
+Examining the output directory, there a directory named siamese_model.
 This directory contains the serialized siamese network.
 Next week I will learn how to take this trained model and use it to make predictions on input images.